-The amygdala has connections, not just to the system, autonomic which nervous controls physiological such as your heart and reflexes breathing rates, but also to other brain regions that process sensory input.
+The amygdala has connections, not just to the autonomic nervous system, which controls physiological reflexes such as your heart and breathing rates, but also to other brain regions that process sensory input.

 It has a special high-speed pathway to the eyes and ears that give it access to raw and unprocessed sensory information.
 It's like a neural hub with a trip wire that's primed to fire whenever danger arises.
 In short, the amygdala is designed to by-pass the higher, conscious brain that controls cognitive processing so we can act first and think later.